Many creators have this preconceived notion that the only way to make money with their craft is to amass a large following.

 Even though the couple maintain other projects under their umbrella business, Planet Weird, their Patreon campaign is built around the museum because it is “something unique” that’s been missing in their area.

 Ready to turn your creative passion into a thriving business?
 Get started on Patreon today.

-The couple have both been involved in the realm of the paranormal and occult since they were kids.
+The couple have both been involved in the realm of the paranormal and the occult since they were kids.
 It’s their world.
-And throughout their career, they’ve worked on all sorts of projects from web series and documentaries to their Week in Weird website.
+And throughout their careers, they’ve worked on all sorts of projects from web series and documentaries to their Week in Weird website.

 “But it wasn’t until we started doing the museum, which was something that didn’t exist before and was completely new to the landscape, that people really were like, ‘Oh wow!
 That’s really fun and engaging,’” Greg said.